xecoo/credithub/README.md

 # credithub
-this is a simple credit hub project as intuit to handle with many types of credits able in the market
+This is a simple credit hub project as intuit to handle with many types of credits able in the market

+## Run project
+dotnet -p src/Api